lzrscg/celestiaql/README.md

 ## Status
 _In Development_

 Currently, it will start syncing blocks and successfully add messages to MongoDB.
-Unfortunately, there is a bug that prevents the history from fully syncing.
 GraphQL API coming soon.

-### Known bugs
-* **History syncing fails** - somewhere there is a block that breaks the sync process.
-This stems from the CelesJS implementation of the NMT.

 ### Features to add (in order of approx. priority)
 * Listen for new blocks